DaveFerBear/miscellaneous/deeplearni.ng_challenge/README.md

 ### How to Build
 1. Install the necessary python packages: `pip install requirements.txt`
-2. Run the server: `python main.py`
+2. Run the server: `python main.py`.
+The default port is 5000, but can be changed with a `-p` flag.

+### Test and Verification
+A test suite can be executed by running the `test.py` script.

 ### Endpoint Documentation
-This is some endpoints...
+`GET:/palindromes`
+Returns a list of all the values that are palindromes, one per line.

+`GET:/palindromes/count`
+Returns the sum of the number of lines containing palindromes.